Some things can’t be undone. Two days before the start of 1904, harsh lessons would be learned that fateful night that would resonate worldwide.

-Being panicked and unfamiliar with the locks, other people were unable to open these in a timely manner, with no help from the ushers (who get their special mention later).
-Eventually a few were opened by people who were familiar with the locks.
+Being panicked and unfamiliar with the locks, other people were unable to open these in a timely manner.
+Eventually people unlocked these doors, but a critical amount of time would pass until then.

 The Iroquois had no fire alarm box, no phone to call for help.
 There was no sprinkler system, which did exist at the time.
 The fire extinguishers they did have proved entirely useless in fighting fire, either by their design or flaw or simply lack of capacity and output to contain such a fire.

-There were many heroes that night, some went unnamed, but Charlie Dexter and Frank Houseman, two baseball players, defied the ushers and were able to manipulate the horrible locks to open two doors, saving countless lives and tripling the rate people could escape the flames.
+There were many heroes that night, some went unnamed, but Charlie Dexter and Frank Houseman, two baseball players.
+These men defied the ushers and were able to manipulate the horrible locks to open two doors.
+This saved countless lives, tripling the rate people could escape the flames.

-Minutes later, it was practically over, and everyone who would escape would have done so, and the firemen stood outside, unable to enter the building as the survivors fled, wept, and some of the worst injured rode to nearby hospitals.
+Minutes later, it was practically over, and everyone who would escape would have done so.
+The firemen stood outside, unable to enter the building as the survivors fled.
+They certainly mourned, wept, and some of the worst injured rode to nearby hospitals.
 Perhaps the the the locals conscripted all nearby horses and carriages for this task.
 A grand jury indicted (let alone convicted)… nobody.

 575: Number of victims who died on the night of the Iroquois Theatre Fire